SCOPE OF THIS CHAPTER

 - What action is needed to provide for the child's placement on release?

 - Are changes needed to the child's Care Plan/Pathway Plan?

-This assessment should be informed by the views of the YOS Case Manager, staff in the YDA, including pastoral care, education and health staff, the child and his/her family.
+This assessment should be informed by the views of the YOS Case Manager, staff in the YDA, including pastoral care, education and health staff, the child and their family.

 It will also form the basis for an up to date Care Plan describing how the child's needs will be met in custody and who is responsible for each aspect of the plan.

-This plan will rely on Local Authority officers responsible for the child's overall welfare – i.e. the child's Social Worker, their IRO and the authority's service manager for Looked After Children - being able to satisfy themselves that the arrangements in place within the secure establishment are appropriate in view of the child's individual needs.
+This plan will rely on local authority officers responsible for the child's overall welfare – i.e. the child's Social Worker, their IRO and the local authority's service manager for Children in Care - being able to satisfy themselves that the arrangements in place within the secure establishment are appropriate in view of the child's individual needs.

 Children and young people in custody can be particularly vulnerable.
-Where there are concerns that the young person is not being safeguarded or their welfare promoted (for example, relating to the quality of care the young person is receiving, the suitability of the type of placement or concerns around bullying, self harm, violence or intimidation), in the first instance it may be possible to resolve the concerns by agreement with the establishment itself.
+Where there are concerns that the child/young person is not being safeguarded or their welfare is not being promoted (for example, relating to the quality of care the child/young person is receiving, the suitability of the type of placement or concerns around bullying, self-harm, violence or intimidation), it may be possible in the first instance to resolve the concerns by reaching agreement with the establishment directly.

 Children are vulnerable in the early days after release and need considerable help, both emotionally and practically, to:

 - Meet the requirements for reporting and surveillance;